Eberhard W. Kornfeld

-Eberhard W. Kornfeld (born 23 September 1923) is a Swiss auctioneer, author, art dealer and collector in Bern.
+Eberhard W. Kornfeld (23 September 1923 – 13 April 2023) was a Swiss auctioneer, author, art dealer, and collector based in Bern.

 Early life

-Eberhard W. Kornfeld was born in Basel September 1923.
-After a commercial apprenticeship with a local architect he started to work in January 1945 for August Klipstein in Bern who headed the auction house Gutekunst und Klipstein dating back to 1864.
+Eberhard W. Kornfeld was born in Basel on 23 September 1923.
+After a commercial apprenticeship with a local architect he started to work in January 1945 for August Klipstein in Bern who headed the auction house Gutekunst & Klipstein dating back to 1864.

 Art career

 The sudden death of August Klipstein in 1951 was a chance for the young Kornfeld to take over the lead of the house.
-The name changed from Klipstein und Kornfeld, to Kornfeld und Klipstein and finally to Galerie Kornfeld.
+The name changed from Klipstein & Kornfeld, to Kornfeld & Klipstein and finally to Galerie Kornfeld.